Home » Repurposed Furniture » Upcycled Crib into Toy Box Bench

 I’m so excited to show you this creation!
-I worked my magic on this upcycled crib into a unique toy box bench.
-The crib was not the most sturdy piece, and I had wondered what I was going to do with it.
+I worked my magic on transforming an upcycled crib into a unique toy box bench.
+The crib was not the most sturdy piece, and I wondered what I was going to do with it.
 I’ve made benches from cribs before, but they were sturdier.

 I am so loving the way this turned out.
 Get ready, this is going to be a picture heavy long tutorial.